Phathdt/claude-proxy/docs/full.md

 ## License & Attribution

-Clove is an open-source project.
+Claude Proxy is an open-source project.
 Please refer to the LICENSE file in the repository for terms and conditions.

 ---

 **Documentation Version**: 1.0.0
-**Last Updated**: 2025-10-25
+**Last Updated**: 2025-10-26
-**Clove Version**: 0.3.1
+**Claude Proxy Version**: 0.1.0